callumrollo/callumrollo.github.io/content/articles/ai_blog_questions.md

 ### 6. Internet is flooded with AI slop now, full of generated text, images, audio, and videos.
 How do you filter it from authentic human creation?
 Do you have a strategy?

-I will never forgive these bastards for what they did to the internet.
+I will never forgive these wreckers for what they did to the internet.
 A network that allowed unparalleled connection to other people around the globe now filled with botshit and engagement farming noise.
 I read writing from people who I know are people.

 ### 7. Are you hopeful for a better future with A.I. or a dystopian one?